-Since you enjoyed my 6 Guys Who Never Got in My Pants piece, I figured I’d keep to momentum going by letting you in on more of my dating disasters and making this a series.
+Since you enjoyed my 6 Guys Who Never Got in My Pants piece, I figured I’d keep the momentum going by letting you in on more of my dating disasters and making this a series.
 Today, I want to introduce you to 6 guys who, through no fault of their own, were automatically friend-zoned.
 Future rounds will touch on first-date mishaps, failed pick-ups, and maybe even some in-between-the-sheet disasters.
 I mean, why not?
 They’re fucking hilarious, aren’t they?

 (Please note, I will not be responding to any emails, texts, or FB messages asking if one of the following stories is about you.
 The answer is likely to be yes, since the stories are specific and true, and I just don’t have the time to have these conversations.
 You understand, don’t you?)